When you see another performer do their thing, do you watch how they handle the performance, and the audience?

 2) Own The Show

 Not once did the performer refer to lyrics or notes he’d written to himself.

 There was no “let’s see, what shall I do next?
 Oh, I know…”

 TAKEAWAY: Go into each performance knowing exactly what you’re going to do so you can focus on the audience and their needs.
-(And have a few plan B’s in case things aren’t going as you’d hoped.)
+(And have a few plan B’s in your back pocket in case things aren’t going as you’d hoped.)

 3) Scan The Audience Throughout

 The performer looked audience members in the eye, walked back and forth across the front of the stage, and generally checked in throughout his set.

 For me, I like to have the house lights at least partially up when I perform so I can see faces and gauge reactions.

 TAKEAWAY: Monitor the audience throughout your show and respond accordingly.

 Again, this was a folk music audience, so they jumped right in at the chance to sing along.
 But the performer also had a question or two for the audience, and a call and response piece.